mattvenn/hackspace-power-controller/project_log.md

     MemFree:            1356 kB

-I'm guessing that as memory ran out, oom killer started killing big memory hogs, which includes bridge.py (13% of total RAM).
+I'm guessing that as memory ran out, oom killer started killing big memory hogs, which includes bridge.py (13% of total RAM, oom_score=45).

 It's funny because I've come across this exact issue before with a script executed with a cronjob - fixed with a lock.
-And I'd thought of adding a lock to post.py too, but didn't get round to it.
+And I'd put adding a lock to post.py on the todo list, but didn't get round to it.
 Instead I've spent hours researching a problem that wouldn't have happened if I'd added the lock in the first place!

 I tried to get the oom killer to do it's thing by running lots of processes but it never seemed to come into life.
 After enough processes the Yun hung and I had to reboot it.
 Fingers crossed this is the issue and it's now solved.

+After a night of running the `Tool log - read rfid, fetch user, log tool to internet` test I clocked up 5600 cycles and everything stayed running.

 # Burn testing